taccardi19/MechaCar_Statistical_Analysis/README.md

 ### Lot 2
 ![Lot 2](Images/lot2_ttest.png)

-Like we did for Lot 1, we also ran a t-test for samples from Lot 2 and arrived at a p-value of 0.083 (see image above).
-This is larger than our significance level of 0.05 and thus we cannot reject our null hypothesis from this data alone.
+Like we did for Lot 1, we also ran a t-test for samples from Lot 2 and arrived at a p-value of 0.037 (see image above).
+This is also smaller than our significance level of 0.05 and thus we can reject our null hypothesis from this data as well.

 ### Lot 3
 ![Lot 3](Images/lot3_ttest.png)

-Similarly, when a t-test was run for just samples across Lot 3, we see a p-value result of 0.28 (rounded, from image above).
-Like Lot 2, we do not have enough evidence to reject our null hypothesis.
+Similarly, when a t-test was run for just samples across Lot 3, we see a p-value result of 0.17 (rounded, from image above).
+Unlike Lots 1 & 2, we do not have enough evidence to reject our null hypothesis.

 ## Study Design: MechaCar vs Competition